breki/demeton/pomodoro-Demeton.md

-﻿- implement a proper downsampling algorithm
-    - add the notes, links to its docs
+﻿- add the notes, links to its docs
-    - parallelize it

 ## Tue 19.11.
+- Redesigned downsampleAverage to use 4 parameters instead of an array.
 - Switched to using `Average` downsampling.
 - Implemented the `downsampleAverage` function.
 - Moved `readPngTilesBatch` tests into its own file.